Stopping iOS SDK

 The

-function is provided in 3 forms:- As an
+stopfunction is provided in 3 forms:- As an

-: stop(invalidatetoken:) - A method with the
+asyncmethod, which can be called withawait: stop(invalidatetoken:) - A method with the

-callback: stop(invalidatetoken:completion:) - Am Objective-C compatible method: references/v2025/ios/documentation/sensibill/sensibillsdk/stop(invalidatetoken:completion:)
+completioncallback: stop(invalidatetoken:completion:) - Am Objective-C compatible method: references/v2025/ios/documentation/sensibill/sensibillsdk/stop(invalidatetoken:completion:)

 - As an